 Dogs have a natural preference for small, cozy and den-like spaces; which is why crate training often appears to reduce the dog’s potential anxiety when being left alone.
 Read more benefits here.

-- Single door folding metal dog crate, New World dog crate measures 42L x 30W...
+- Single door metal dog crate, measures 48L x 30W x 33H inches and is ideal...

 - Includes leakproof plastic pan and a 1 year manufacturer's warranty